ckriewall/webdev-bootcamp/ejs-challenge-2/README.md

 ## Enhancements

 This project builds on the [original EJS Challenge](https://github.com/ckriewall/webdev-bootcamp/tree/main/ejs-challenge) by moving content to a Mongo Atlas database.
-Data is added/retrieved through the Mogoose ODM.
+Blog posts and static page content are retrieved through the Mogoose ODM.
+New blog posts can be added and saved to Mongo through a web form.

 ## Customization